CHEAT SHEETS

 Build in tall glass

-Fill glass with ice cubes
+Fill the glass with Ice first

-MEYER LEMON SHRUB SPRITZ
+MEYER LEMON SHRUB

-1.5 oz Meyer lemon shrub
+3 oz Meyer lemon shrub

 Garnish: dehydrated lemon + cilantro flower